abhaykumarPS/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/multi_node_deployment.md

 ![image](https://user-images.githubusercontent.com/92078754/215955930-590628a4-463b-4090-b2d2-12defed9aeb0.png)

-Next, stop the postgres by using `sudo systemctl stop postgresql` command.
+Next, stop the PostgreSQL by using `sudo systemctl stop postgresql` command.

 Next, locate the **wal_level** directive in the **/etc/postgresql/9.6/main/postgresql.conf file**, this setting specifies the amount of information to be written to the Write Ahead Log (WAL) file.
 Uncomment the line and set it to hot_standby as shown below.